 Termites Are Blind — Nearly every termite in every species is completely blind.
 Termites spend most of their time underground, so there is no need to use their eyesight.
 The only termites that really need to see are the ones that can reproduce.
 This is so they have the ability to fly around, find new places to nest, and new mates mate with.

 Termites Are Decomposers — Termites have a particular talent for breaking down plant fibers that are really durable, and then recycling them into brand-new soil.
 In the forest, termites are actually quite helpful and are really important for making sure our forests stay healthy.
 They do this by tunneling through the ground and aerating the soil.

 Termites Eat Feces — Termites engage in something called trophallaxis, which is otherwise known as, eating each other’s feces.
 Believe it or not, they actually have a reason for this.
 Before a termite can start eating through lots of wood, these little guys have to gain enough microorganisms for their digestive tracts to work properly.
 This process is extremely important in the life of termites.

 Termites Care About How They Look —

-While termites are interesting to learn about, they are actually dangerous.
+While termites are interesting to learn about, they are actually dangerous and termites need to be killed.
 There may be more things than the wood in your home at risk when these creatures are around.
 Some of these dangers include: